Senior Citizen & People With Disabilities Tax Programs

 - You must own the home (an irrevocable trust may qualify)

-- You must apply for the Property Tax Exemption Program for Senior Citizens and Disabled Persons before you apply for the deferral program
+- You must apply for the Property Tax Exemption Program for Senior Citizens and Disabled People before you apply for the deferral program

 You are not eligible to defer if you have only shared ownership in cooperative housing, a life estate, a lease for life, or a revocable trust.